 Treatment begins by calling or emailing us.
 Our administrator will call you back almost immediately but definitely within 1 business day.
 We are very responsive because we know you do not want to wait to be seen.
 We will ask you many questions, review our policies and procedures and try to schedule your first intake appointment.
 It is our administrators’ job to gather as much information as possible to assess if we are the best fit to help.

-Once the intake has been set, she will confirm the dates, times, location and fees over email and send you our intake packet to complete and bring to your first appointment.
+Once the intake has been set, we will confirm the dates, times, location and fees over email and send you our intake packet to complete and bring to your first appointment.
 We also send appointment reminder emails for the intakes only.

 While we try to start treatment as fast as possible, the intake process is very helpful for us to identify risk factors, core issues, and maintenance characteristics of the presenting problem(s).
 When treating minors, we will ask to meet with the parents or legal guardians before or after meeting with the identified child or adolescent patient.
 We may also ask for any prior evaluations or related documents, and/or for consent to speak with related providers.

 Once the problem(s) have been clearly identified from the intakes, we will outline our recommendations and begin treatment.
 When working with minors, we will almost always ask to meet with the patient’s parents on a regular basis to provide updates and coordinate treatment.
 Depending on the severity, intensity, and duration of the presenting problem(s), sessions may be either weekly or twice-weekly.
 When needed, we can provide excellent referrals for medication management, neuropsychological testing and other collateral services.

 Payment & Insurance